(Full Disclosure: I am a My Big Campus Coach, which means I'm paid to train districts on the uses of the site.)

 2. Free Membership.
 All districts employing Lightspeed's Internet filter already have unlimited access to MBC and its features.
 They need only contact Lightspeed for details on setup and staff training.
 Teachers or IT administrators who desire a test run can join the site for free.

 1."Bob" has my back.
 Everybody needs a friend.
 "Bob Campus" is mine.
-For all but four hours a day, he answers questions, monitors activity, and provides students a safe online friend.
+All day/everyday, he answers questions, monitors activity, and provides students a safe online friend.
 In addition, Bob tutors learners on netiquette and advises district administrators of possible student problems on MBC.